In this guide · 14 sections

 Getting There

-Calgary International Airport (YYC) is a major hub with numerous domestic and international flights.
-From the airport, downtown Calgary is easily accessible via taxi, ride-sharing services, or public transit (Calgary Transit's Route 300 express bus offers a direct connection).
-Once downtown, Calgary's C-Train (light rail transit) provides free travel within the core, making it very convenient to navigate between attractions and many of the hotels mentioned.
-The city is also very walkable, especially in the downtown and Beltline areas.
+Calgary International Airport (YYC) is a major hub.
+From there, downtown is easy to reach by taxi, ride-share, or public transit (Calgary Transit's Route 300 express bus goes direct).
+Downtown, Calgary's C-Train (light rail) is free within the core, making it easy to get between attractions and many hotels.
+The city is also walkable, especially downtown and in the Beltline.

 Dress Code

-Calgary's dress code is generally casual and comfortable, reflecting its Western heritage, but also modern and stylish.
-For most gay-friendly bars and clubs, smart casual is usually appropriate – think jeans, stylish tops, and comfortable shoes.
-For upscale restaurants or events at the Fairmont Palliser or Hyatt Regency, you might want to dress a bit more formally, perhaps business casual or cocktail attire.
-Ultimately, wear what makes you feel confident and comfortable, as Calgary's scene is more about genuine connection than strict adherence to fashion rules.
+Calgary's dress code is usually casual and comfortable, a mix of Western heritage and modern style.
+For most gay-friendly bars and clubs, smart casual works—jeans, stylish tops, comfortable shoes.
+For upscale restaurants or events at the Fairmont Palliser or Hyatt Regency, dress a bit more formally, like business casual or cocktail attire.
+Wear what makes you feel good; Calgary's scene is more about connection than strict fashion rules.

 Ages

-The legal drinking age in Alberta, including Calgary, is 18 years old.
-This applies to all bars, clubs, and establishments serving alcohol.
-Always carry valid government-issued identification, as you will be asked to present it upon entry to many venues.
+The legal drinking age in Alberta, including Calgary, is 18.
+This applies to all bars, clubs, and places serving alcohol.
+Always bring valid government ID; you'll be asked for it at many venues.

 Safety

-Calgary is generally a very safe city for all residents and visitors, including LGBTQ+ individuals.
-Like any urban center, it's always wise to be aware of your surroundings, especially at night.
-Stick to well-lit areas, travel with friends if possible, and use reputable transportation services.
-The city has a strong commitment to inclusivity and non-discrimination, and local law enforcement is responsive to all community concerns.
-You can feel confident and secure exploring Calgary's welcoming hotels and vibrant scene.
+Calgary is a safe city for everyone, including LGBTQ+ individuals.
+Like any city, be aware of your surroundings, especially at night.
+Stick to well-lit areas, travel with friends if you can, and use reputable transport.
+The city is committed to inclusivity and non-discrimination.
+You can feel secure exploring Calgary's hotels and scene.